DHUniWien/Teaching_CBS4DH/lectures/intro_and_setup.md

 - Get the practice data from here: http://swcarpentry.github.io/shell-novice/data/data-shell.zip and unzip it.
 We strongly recommend that you unzip it on your Desktop.
 - Download and install the Atom code editor: https://atom.io/
 - (**WINDOWS ONLY**) Download and install Git SCM (including Git Bash): https://gitforwindows.org/.
 The installer will ask you a lot of questions!
 For most of these, it is fine to accept the default; when you are asked what Git's default editor should be, choose Atom.
 - (**MAC ONLY**) Run the command `xcode-select --install` to install Git and some other useful command line utilities.
-You will need to make Atom Git's default editor; after Git is installed, you can do this with the command `git config --global core.editor "atom"`.
+You will need to make Atom Git's default editor; after Git is installed, you can do this with the command `git config --global core.editor "atom --wait"`.

 ## Getting to know your OS